 CALIFORNIA—On June 26, the United States Attorney for the District of Central California announced that following a 17-day trial, a jury convicted Jordan Nicholas McCormick, 31, of Palmdale, who was accused of selling oxycodone pills laced with fentanyl to a 20-year-old Lance Corporal in the United States Marine Corps, who overdosed on May 23, 2020, while serving at Marine Corps Base Camp Pendleton.

-Drug trafficking started around October 2019 and continued until September 2020, when his home, vehicle, were searched.
+He ran a drug trafficking operation out of his home in Palmdale, which started around October 2019 and continued until September 2020, when his home and vehicle were searched.
 This led to law enforcement recovering a 9mm Glock semi-automatic pistol, LSD, methamphetamine, and drug trafficking equipment.

 McCormick sold another batch of 1000 pills to this associate on July 26, 2020, and they were arrested three days later, which led to about 900 pills being seized.